 There are many nuances within the product family of standing seam.
 Click through the buttons below to learn more about the differences between panels and system types.

-These systems are typically for use on lower sloped roofs, often down to ¼:12.
-They are considered Hydrostatic, which means they can keep buildings water tight even when they are submerged under water for brief periods of time.
-Originally these types of products were designed for use over open framed purlins in pre-engineered building applications.
-In recent years however, many designers have begun using these types of products over plywood in a more architectural application.
+These systems are typically used on lower sloped roofs, often down to ¼:12.
+They are considered Hydrostatic, which means they can keep buildings watertight even when they are submerged underwater for brief periods of time.
+These products can be used in either open framing or solid deck applications.

 These systems are commonly used on slopes of 3:12 or greater.
-They are considered Hydrokinetic which means that they can keep buildings water tight while water is flowing over them as opposed to the Structural systems which can accomodate water submersion.
-Some panel styles in this family have load carrying capability, others do not.
-As the name implies, these types of products are used most commonly when the roof is intended to serve the dual purpose of enclosing the building envelope and serving as an aesthetic element of the building.
+They are considered Hydrokinetic which means that they can keep buildings watertight while water is flowing over them as opposed to the Structural systems which can accommodate water submersion.
+Some panel styles in this family have load-carrying capability, others do not.

 Snapped panel systems consist of a male and female leg.
 Once the legs are properly engaged, pressure is applied and the panels snap together to complete the installation sequence.

-Clipless standing systems are fastened through a pre-punched nailing flange.
+Clipless standing systems are fastened through a pre-punched fastening flange.
 These flanges typically have repeating slots every 2-4” to facilitate attachment to the roofing deck, most often plywood.

 Clipped systems consist of a clip that is integrated into the male/female panel legs and is then attached to the deck or purlins.

-As the name implies, vertical leg panels have a vertical leg at the connection of the male/female leg, normally close to 90 degree.
-The systems typically install from left to right and often require the use of a seaming machine.
+As the name implies, vertical leg panels have a vertical leg at the connection of the male/female leg.
+This family of panels can be snapped or mechanically seamed.

-T style panels are one of the newer industry advancements.
-They combine the look and functionality of a vertical leg and have a batten cap that is then mechanically seamed in place.
+T style panels combine the look and functionality of a vertical leg but have a separate batten cap that is then mechanically seamed in place.
 These panels allow for the easy removal and replacement of a panel in the field of the roof.
-This is a huge benefit that has been sorely needed in the industry.
-Consequently, they are quickly gaining favor as the preferred panel style.

 Curves are in!
-Design professionals appreciate curved metal roofing and the way curves transform the curb-appeal of structures.
-Curved metal roofing is popular as design accents or entire roofs.
 McElroy Metal offers five distinct standing seam systems that can be curved right on the

 Standing seam systems are used for a wide range of applications and projects.
 These systems feature interlocking seams that connect panels, giving the roof a distinct, and attractive, appearance.
 Furthermore, standing seam systems are manufactured from high-end steel or aluminum offering years of low-maintenance service life.